itayweb/Todo-List-React/README.md

+# Important
+If you wish to clone the project and run it locally, remember to run `npm install` first and then `npm start` afterwards

 # Learning progress
  - On August 22, started to learn ReactJS, starting with basic understanding with working with React Components, useState and more..
  - On August 31, started working on this mini project, To-Do List web app